aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/geometryshape/fill_format/_index.md

 ## fill_format property
 Returns the FillFormat object that contains fill formatting properties for a shape.
-            Note: can return null for certain types of shapes which don't have fill properties.
+            Note: can return None for certain types of shapes which don't have fill properties.
             Read-only [`IFillFormat`](/slides/python-net/aspose.slides/ifillformat).

 ### Definition: